-Businesses and tax-exempt organizations with fewer than 500 employees that are required to provide paid sick leave under the EPSLA and/or to provide paid family leave under the Emergency Family and Medical Leave Expansion Act are eligible to claim the credit for qualified sick and family leave wages for the period after March 31, 2020, and before January 1, 2021.
+Businesses and tax-exempt organizations with fewer than 500 employees that provide paid sick leave under the EPSLA and/or provide paid family leave under the Expanded FMLA are eligible to claim the credit for qualified sick and family leave wages for the period after March 31, 2020, and before April 1, 2021.
+For purposes of this credit, qualified sick leave wages and qualified family leave wages are wages for social security and Medicare tax purposes, determined without regard to the exclusions from the definition of employment under section 3121(b), that an employer pays that otherwise meet the requirements of the EPSLA or Expanded FMLA.
 Enter the nonrefundable portion of the credit for qualified sick and family leave wages from Worksheet 1, Step 2, line 2j.
-The credit for qualified sick and family leave wages consists of the qualified sick leave wages, the qualified family leave wages, and the qualified health plan expenses and employer share of Medicare tax allocable to those wages.
-The nonrefundable portion of the credit is limited to the employer share of social security tax reported on Form 941, lines 5a and 5b, after that share is first reduced by any credit claimed on Form 8974 for the qualified small business payroll tax credit for increasing research activities, or any credit to be claimed on Form 5884-C for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans.
+The credit for qualified sick and family leave wages consists of the qualified sick leave wages, the qualified family leave wages, the qualified health plan expenses allocable to those wages, and the employer share of Medicare tax allocable to those wages.
+The nonrefundable portion of the credit is limited to the employer share of social security tax reported on Form 941, lines 5a and 5b, after that share is first reduced by any credit claimed on Form 8974 for the qualified small business payroll tax credit for increasing research activities, any credit to be claimed on Form 5884-C for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans, and/or any credit to be claimed on Form 5884-D for the disaster credit for qualified tax-exempt organizations.